He’d been approached a month after Batista went into exile. They had a "delicate mission."

 "He really screwed you didn't he."

 Jim woke up around midnight.
 There was a loud thunk on the roof.
-Everything else was quiet.
 He grabbed the pistol under his pillow and screwed on a suppressor.
 He peaked through his cracked door.
-Two little fellas were dressed in black and jimmying the Arcadia door with a crowbar.
+Two little fellas dressed in black were jimmying the Arcadia door.
 Boom!
 Boom!
 The glass shattered.
-The little fellas were toast.

 "We're leavin' early."
 Rodney called as he racked his shotgun.

 Jim grabbed his go bag and followed.
-He stepped over the dead fellas like a parent avoiding toys.
+He stepped over the little bodies like a parent avoiding toys.
 Then he thought better.

 "C'mon.
 Lets go." said Rodney.